How much does college cost?

 What people need to ask is: “how do I save save and have a successful outcome?”

 So, how much will college cost your family?

 At our Partner in Education free workshops with the local high schools, we educate families on the cost of college and tell them the list cost is only a “sticker price.”

 One of the most important facts is that the cost of college is dependent on your Expected Family Contribution (EFC), not the listed price on a college’s website.

 Every family will pay something different depending on their financial information.
 It is very similar to walking on an airplane, you know everyone has paid something different and it was based on the situational variables at the time of their ticket buying decision.

-College is no different and your family will have many variable that will impact your costs.
-However, the you families expected family contribution (EFC) should and better be your initial starting point.
+College is no different and your family will have many variables that will impact your costs.
+However, your family’s expected family contribution (EFC) should and better be your initial starting point.

 Why is your expected family contribution (EFC) so important?

 Your EFC is the guidepost schools use to calculate what your family can afford at their university.
 It’s the first domino in the college planning process because you can’t start selecting colleges before you know what the possible costs might be for your family.

 Your family’s EFC will tell you how you should look at schools, and how they will look at your family.
 Some people in the college planning community haven’t been trained, or do not have the background to calculate a true EFC for a family.